tomiosvath/Flask-Rest-Api/readme.md

-#Stores REST Api
+Simple application with the purpose of learning about REST Apis, with python and Flask.

-This is built with Flask, Flask-RESTful, Flask_JWT
+Libraries like Flask-RESTful, Flask_JWT